lsymonds/Ears/README.md

 # Moogie.Events

-> Simple observer pattern implementation of events and listeners

-## Introduction

 Moogie.Events is a simple observer pattern implementation of events and listeners.
 It is designed to help you decouple key parts of your application without ever getting in your way.